 New York Public Library

-From Lord & Taylor, continue north on 5th Avenue until you get to the New York Public Library.
+From Macy's, return to 5th Avenue, then continue north until you get to the New York Public Library.

 You'll find Bryant Park, which is pretty much holiday central, located behind the library.